mich-chmielewski/healthcheck/README.md

 # healthcheck
 Very simple aplication for detecting url adresses states.
-When provided url address stopped responding or responds with http status grether then 400 aplication create HitLog and sends notification to specified ricipient email address.
+When provided url address stopped responding or responds with http status grether then 400 application create HitLog and sends notification to specified ricipient email address.